gabrielsevilha/Text_Engine/README.md

 Dependences: OpenGL 1.1+ and FreeType2

-  - You need load OpenGL functions before include this library, as the exemple bellow. </br>
+  - You need load OpenGL functions before include this library, as the example bellow. </br>
-  - In the exemple OpenGL was loaded with Glfw3 library. </br>
+  - In the example OpenGL was loaded with Glfw3 library. </br>

-Exemple with glfw3:
+Example with glfw3:
 ```C

 #include<GLFW/glfw3.h>